NeuroTechX/ntx_slack_archive/devices.md

  >Yeah that's real and right on Matthew for the last author credit on that!
 I didn't know he was interested in that part too.
 And yeah your not going to have a wearable version of that anytime soon.

+5/15/2017 1:25 AM

+ **mhough** :

+ >Finite element modeling/models.
+It's a means of computing realistic physics solutions when you have complex structure like the head as opposed to 3 or 4 concentric spheres